Ironjanowar/otp/lib/compiler/doc/notes.md

   Own Id: OTP-10706

-- Binary syntax matches could cause an internal consistency error in in the compiler.
+- Binary syntax matches could cause an internal consistency error in the compiler.
 (Thanks to Viktor Sovietov for reporting this bug.)

   Own Id: OTP-10724